 Each prescription medication is reviewed for safety, side effects, efficacy (how well it works), ease of dosage and cost.
 Preferred medications are reviewed throughout the year and are subject to change.

-This list is subject to change at any time.
 You can review and/or print the list at https://info.caremark.com/stateofmaryland.
 You may also call CVS Caremark for a copy of the list.